severalnines/docs/user-guide/dashboard.rst

 * Verify that sudo is working properly if you are using a non-root user.
 * Passwordless SSH is configured from ClusterControl node to all database nodes.

-For more details, refer to the `Requirement <../requirements.html>`_ section.
+For more details, refer to the `Requirements <../requirements.html>`_ section.
 Each time you create a database cluster, ClusterControl will trigger a job under *ClusterControl > Activity > Jobs*.
 You can see the progress and status under this page.

 MySQL Replication
 `````````````````